Calif. judge won't dismiss cruise ship murder case

 SANTA ANA, Calif.
-(AP) - A California judge has refused to dismiss a murder charge against a man accused of strangling his ex-wife and tossed her off a cruise ship in Italy.
+(AP) - A California judge has refused to dismiss a murder charge against a man accused of strangling his ex-wife and tossing her overboard during a Mediterranean cruise.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)